 As I wrestle with the tension between platform-building and desiring to honor Christ alone, God graciously continues to connect me with fellow Jesus-following writers who shed glimpses of light on the issue.
 And I’m often surprised by Truth that addresses my questions in His Word.

-Shortly after starting this blog, I vulnerably posted about my fears in writing on this public platform.
-I still despise the thought of writing anything that would dishonor Christ, but my discomfort with the general idea of sharing my writing has greatly diminished.
+I despise the thought of writing anything that would dishonor Christ, but my discomfort with the general idea of sharing my writing has greatly diminished since starting this blog.

 Writing Is A Gift

 For as in one body we have many members, and the members do not all have the same function, so we, though many, are one body in Christ, and individually members one of another.
 Having gifts that differ according to the grace given to us, let us use them … [emphasis mine]